huffmanks/weekly-word/README.md

 # Weekly Word

+A personal space where I gather my sermon notes and reflections from each week.
+Whether you’re here to catch up on what I’ve been learning or just curious about some fresh spiritual insights, you’ll find simple, honest thoughts meant to inspire and encourage.

 ## Todo

-1. Update pagefind to ignore certain frontmatter. (podcast, etc.)
-2. Make pagefind whole item clickable.
+- [ ] Make pagefind whole item clickable.
-3. Make fetching RSS feed automated.